gmoghoyan/stroke_prediction/README.md

 # stroke_prediction
-Who is a candidate for a stroke?
+### Who is a candidate for a stroke?
 What factors most contribute to that medical condition?

-Objective: through descriptive, predictive and prescriptive analytics,
+Objective of the project: through descriptive, predictive and prescriptive analytics,

 •	To identify potential causes of stroke